 ATP Synthase, an Energy-Generating Rotary Motor Engine

-Discovery Institute recently released a stunning animation (different from the one above) of the mechanics of ATP synthase, a biomechanical power generator found almost ubiquitously across life.
-The video above offers another glimpse of the engineering prowess of this amazing molecular machine.
+Discovery Institute recently released a stunning animation of the mechanics of ATP synthase, a biomechanical power generator found almost ubiquitously across life.
+Let's consider the engineering prowess of this amazing molecular machine.

 There exists three main types of membrane-embedded ion-translocating ATPases: F-type, V-type and P-type.
 I will discuss here the F-type ATPases (also called ATP synthase).
 V-type ATPases facilitate the acidification of intracellular organelles, and use the energy from adenosine triphosphate (ATP) hydrolysis to pump protons into cells and organelles (Beyenbach and Wieczorek, 2006).
 P-type ATPases are involved in the pumping of cations, also using the energy of ATP hydrolysis (Bublitz et al., 2011; Kuhlbrandt, 2004).
 The F-type ATPase discussed here is unique inasmuch as it, rather than hydrolysing ATP, actively synthesizes it using the energy from the flow of protons down an electrochemical gradient.
 There are also A-type ATPases which are found in archaea and perform a similar function to F-type ATPases (Bickel-Sandkötter et al., 1998).